Bodigrim/bitvec/README.md

 * As a 64k-long unboxed `Vector Bool`, implementing union as `zipWith (||)`.
 * As a 64k-long unboxed `Vector Bit`, implementing union as `zipBits (.|.)`.

-In our benchmarks (see `bench` folder) for not-too-sparse sets the union of `Vector Bit` evaluates 24x-36x faster than the union of `IntSet` and stunningly outperforms `Vector Bool` 500x-1000x.
+When flag `libgmp` is enabled, according to our benchmarks (see `bench` folder) the union of `Vector Bit` evaluates 24x-36x faster than the union of not-too-sparse `IntSet` and stunningly outperforms `Vector Bool` 500x-1000x.

 ## Binary polynomials